 The above overview suggests that historically the main instruments of Finnish cultural policy have been:

-Also, the changing civil and economic climate has given rise to a Finnish "foundation-boom", evident even in the cultural policy domain, especially since the new government of 2011.
-It affects the above mentioned national cultural institutions also, as the present government has launched action into turning the Finnish National Gallery into a foundation (see chapter 4.3).
+Also, the changing civil and economic climate has given rise to a Finnish "foundation-boom", evident even in the cultural policy domain, especially since and during the government of 2011-2014 (prime minister Jyrki Katainen).
+It affected the above mentioned national cultural institutions also, as the government of prime minister Katainen launched action into turning the Finnish National Gallery into a foundation (see chapter 4.3).
 The FNG started operating as a foundation at the beginning of 2014.
-In addition, the Ministry of Education and Culture's subordinate Institute for Russia and Eastern Europe, which aimed at promoting cultural and social integration of Russian speakers and multilateral cultural co-operation between EU countries and Russia, Belarus and Ukraine, was closed down and its duties were passed on to a newly established Cultura Foundation from January 2013 (see chapter 4.2.4).
+In addition, the Ministry of Education and Culture's subordinate Institute for Russia and Eastern Europe, was closed down and its duties were passed on to a newly established Cultura Foundation from January 2013 (see chapter 4.2.4).

 The changes that took place in the late 1990s and at the beginning of the new millennium have somewhat decreased the role of the state and municipalities in the governance of culture and as direct financiers of artists, cultural services, voluntary organisations and cultural production.
 At the same time, the role of the public authorities in providing capital investment for cultural buildings and facilities and for professional education in the arts and culture has become increasingly prominent.
 In other words, public authorities invest in infrastructure and highly trained and qualified manpower but expect that cultural and art organisations and institutions finance an increasing share of their current costs with their own income or revenues from other sources.
 EU policies, especially the programmes financed within the context of the Structural Funds, have linked public cultural policies more closely to urban and regional development and social cohesion policies.
 It should be added that Finland has observed strictly the criteria of the budgetary discipline of the EU Stability and Growth Pact, which, together with the aftermath of the economic recession of 1991-1993, curtailed public spending, including spending on the arts and culture (for the effects of this, see chapter 4.1, chapter 4.2 and chapter 6).